Brazil, August 2007

 38. Brown Tufted Capuchin Cebus apella – quite common near the Cristalino lodge.

-39. Black-Striped Tufted Capuchin Cebus libidinosus – a few animals along the Rio Claro early in the morning; another small group close to the Rio Pixiam (seen while walking the trail from the hotel along the river); another about 35 km south of Rio Pixiam at 17.30; many around Pousada Jaguar and along the river from Porto Jofre; many at Araras.
+39. Hooded (Azara’s) Capuchin Cebus cay – a few animals along the Rio Claro early in the morning; another small group close to the Rio Pixiam (seen while walking the trail from the hotel along the river); another about 35 km south of Rio Pixiam at 17.30; many around Pousada Jaguar and along the river from Porto Jofre; many at Araras.

 41. Azara’s Night Monkey Aoutus azarai – several in the trees near the Cristalino lodge at 19.00.